-The Compensation Committee, with the assistance of FW Cook, reviews market compensation data, including the compensation practices of selected similar companies (the "peer group").
-The peer group consists of publicly traded industrial companies that are in the information technology and related sub-industries with market capitalization and revenue in similar range to that of the Company.
-FW Cook reviewed the business descriptions of potential peer companies to identify businesses generally in the telecommunications and/or networking industries.
-The Compensation Committee also considers factors such as executive talent and business-line competitors, global scope and complexity, research and development expenses, and market capitalization-to-revenue multiples when selecting peers.
-During 2014, the peer group was updated to remove (i) Digi International, Inc. because of its focus on hardware development and revenue size; (ii) Harmonic Inc. because of its focus on hardware and international sales; and (iii) and Oplink Communications, Inc. because of its different business model.
-After a review to determine if there were any additional companies that would be appropriate to add to the 2014 peer group, the Compensation Committee decided to replace these three companies with: F5 Networks, Inc., Mavenir Systems, Inc., Palo Alto Networks, Inc., and QLogic Corporation.
-Compared to our 2013 peer group, the 14 peer group companies noted below represent a broader cross section of sizes within the information technology industry and none are overly focused on hardware development.
+The Compensation Committee, with the assistance of its compensation consultant, reviews market compensation data, including the compensation practices of selected similar companies (the "peer group").
+The peer group consists of publicly traded industrial companies that are in the information technology and related sub-industries with market capitalization and revenue in a similar range to that of the Company.
+The compensation consultant reviews the business descriptions of potential peer companies to identify businesses generally in the telecommunications and/or networking industries.
+Then the Compensation Committee considers factors such as executive talent and business-line competitors, global scope and complexity, research and development expenses, and market capitalization-to-revenue multiples when selecting peers.

-The Compensation Committee believes that the 2014 peer group is relevant for purposes of benchmarking executive pay because the component companies are similar to us with respect to business model profile and size in terms of revenue and market capitalization.
-The 2014 peer group used for evaluating 2014 compensation decisions consisted of the companies below.
-FW Cook compiled compensation information from the peer group based on the publicly filed documents of each member of the peer group.
+For executive compensation relating to 2015, no changes were made to the peer group from the 2014 peer group.
+The 15 peer group companies noted below represented a broad cross section of sizes within the information technology industry and none were overly focused on hardware development.
+The Compensation Committee believed that this peer group was relevant for purposes of benchmarking executive pay because the component companies were similar to us with respect to business model profile and size in terms of revenue and market capitalization.
+FW Cook compiled compensation information from the peer group based on the publicly filed documents of each member of the peer group.\

-Data at Time of Peer Group Roster Selection
+Data at Time of Peer Group

+Roster

 Company Last Twelve Months Revenue (\$ Millions) Market Capitalization (\$ Millions)

 ADTRAN, Inc. \$ 660 \$ 1,278

 Aruba Networks, Inc. \$ 679 \$ 2,144

 BroadSoft, Inc. \$ 183 \$ 764

 Calix, Inc. \$ 378 \$ 424

 Extreme Networks, Inc. \$ 447 \$ 559

 F5 Networks, Inc. \$ 1,662 \$ 8,293

 Infinera Corporation \$ 562 \$ 1,112

 Ixia \$ 467 \$ 1,023

 Mavenir Systems, Inc. \$ 108 \$ 420

 Palo Alto Networks, Inc. \$ 532 \$ 4,899

 QLogic Corporation \$ 461 \$ 1,111

+RadiSys Corporation \$ 213 \$ 129

 Riverbed Technology, Inc. \$ 1,060 \$ 3,164

 Ruckus Wireless, Inc. \$ 281 \$ 996

 ShoreTel, Inc. \$ 337 \$ 537

 Sonus Networks, Inc. \$ 296 \$ 877

-Sonus Networks, Inc. Percentile Position 21 st 44 th

-^{} All data was compiled by FW Cook, who obtained peer company financial market intelligence from S&P Capital IQ.
+\ All data was compiled by FW Cook, who obtained peer company financial market intelligence from S&P Capital IQ.
 The data generally represents revenue and operating income for the most recent four quarters available to FW Cook at the time it compiled the data in September 2014.
 The income statement metrics reflect trailing 12 month data, generally as of June 2014 and market capitalization as of June 30, 2014 (or, in the case of Sonus, June 27, 2014, the last day of its second fiscal quarter).